TimSeah/til-25-data-chefs-ASR/README.md

 This repository contains the solution for the ASR (Automatic Speech Recognition) challenge as part of the TIL-25 Hackathon.
 The primary goal was to fine-tune an effective ASR model using a pre-trained architecture and deploy it as a service meeting specified performance criteria.

-*(You can add more specific details about the challenge problem here if you like.)*

 ## 💻 Technologies Used

 *   **Python:** Core programming language for model development and scripting.